thinhngoo/AI_chat_bot/README.md

 <br />

 **AI-Powered Chat Platform** is a Flutter-based multi-platform designed to provide users with an interactive AI chat experience, customizable AI bot creation, and knowledge dataset management.
-This platform emphasizes secure authentication, intuitive UI/UX, and monetization through in-app purchases (IAP) and ads.
+This platform emphasizes secure authentication, intuitive UI/UX, and ads.
 It integrates AI-driven features like email drafting and prompt management to enhance user productivity and engagement.

 ### Key Features:
 - **Secure Authentication**: User registration, login, and logout with validation for usernames and passwords.